replikativ/konserve/interop/windows-durability/README.md

 six injected handle-lifecycle cases using `DirectorySyncBindingProbe --self-test`.
 This adds one small native build, not a full Datahike build.

-This is deliberately outside production source: FFM requires JDK 22+ and the native gate targets GraalVM 25 Windows/x64.
-Konserve's Java baseline is unchanged.
+The candidate production binding requires JDK 22+ on Windows; the native gate targets GraalVM 25 Windows/x64.
+Older Unix JVMs do not load the binding.
-Support for older JVMs requires a separate binding/packaging decision; do not silently enable unsafe mode there.
-Initial directory provisioning, mmap, store integration and crash recovery are not covered by these binding checks.
+The Windows baseline decision remains a merge gate; do not silently enable unsafe mode on older Windows JVMs. `RunKonserve.ps1` additionally runs file-store, mmap, directory-sync and simulation tests, followed by child-JVM kill/reopen checks at acknowledged payload and root boundaries.
+These are distinct from power-loss qualification.
+Actual Datahike native integration remains required.

 Microsoft documents directory handles via BACKUP_SEMANTICS and write access for FlushFileBuffers.
 These establish the API/access requirements, not by themselves